Manifold-based isogeometric analysis basis functions with prescribed sharp features: Creased bivariate manifold-based basis functions

 Type 2 creases have a rotationally asymmetric chart domain with respect to the arrangement of crease edges.
 Again, the centre vertex of a chart~$\hat \Omega_j$ can have~$k_j \ge 2 $ attached edges tagged as crease.
 However, the~$k_j$ crease edges split the chart domain into~$k_j$ sectors, which are not equiangular and have different number of elements.
 This makes it difficult to establish $C^0$ continuous local approximants~$f_j(\vec \xi_j) $ following the approach introduced for Type 1 creases.

 Therefore, Type 2 creases are first mapped onto a chart domain, which is equiangular with respect to the arrangement of crease edges, see Figures~\ref{fig:v5c2map} and~\ref{fig:v5c3map}.
 This is possible in a manifold-based approach because the chart domains~$\hat \Omega_j$ can be freely chosen, subject to some smoothness and invertibility constraints.
-The respective map \mbox{$\vec{\varPsi}^{\textrm{II}}_j \colon \vec \eta \in \Box \mapsto \vec{\xi}_j \in \hat \Omega_j$} has the same structure like for non-creased charts~\eqref{eq:composedMap}, i.e.,
+The respective maps \mbox{$\vec{\varPsi}^{\textrm{II}}_j \colon \vec \eta \in \Box \mapsto \vec{\xi}_j \in \hat \Omega_j$} have the same structure like for non-creased charts~\eqref{eq:composedMap}, i.e.,

 where~$ \vec{\Lambda_{tr}}$ consists as defined in~\eqref{eq:linearMap} of a translation and rotation and~$\vec{\Lambda_{qr}}^{\textrm{II}}$ is a quasi-conformal map with the arguments of~$ \vec{\Lambda^\textrm{I}_{qr}}$ in~\eqref{eq:conformalMap} replaced according to